obscurefreeman/npc_complex_chat/docs/screen.md

 ![](https://s2.loli.net/2024/01/27/KtTGRyVbZve1P4C.jpg)

-The "OF Gamebox" addon's ease of use and innovative nature have made it a popular choice among the Gmod community.
+The "GarryLord" addon's ease of use and innovative nature have made it a popular choice among the Gmod community.
 Whether it's single-player or multiplayer, this mod can bring you more fun and entertainment value.
-Due to the special design concept of "OF Gamebox", "OF Game Screen" can also cast any custom games to the screen.
+Due to the special design concept of "GarryLord", "OF Game Screen" can also cast any custom games to the screen.

 ![Subscriptions](https://img.shields.io/steam/subscriptions/3145035529?style=for-the-badge&color=b4e419)  ![Downloads](https://img.shields.io/steam/downloads/3145035529?style=for-the-badge&color=00adb5)  ![Views](https://img.shields.io/steam/views/3145035529?style=for-the-badge&color=ff5719)